 I’m just kidding, of course.
 All of our lore here is free!
 To help you navigate my reviews, I’ve broken my system down into two simple sections.
 You don’t have to be Sherlock Holmes to figure out how this works; it’s really quite simple!
-Both sections are described in detail below:
+Both sections are described in detail below.

 World, Characters, and Plot